Name and contact details of the responsible person

 - If you have consented to the processing or if there is a contract for data processing and the data processing is carried out with the help of automated procedures, you may have a right to data portability (Art.
 20 DSGVO).

-Right of complaint to the supervisory authority
+Right of appeal to the supervisory authority

 For more information on the processing of your data and your rights, you can contact us at firstname.lastname@example.org.